Student Support at JCHS

 For these reasons, we agree that “inclusion assumes that living and learning together benefits everyone, not just children who are labeled as having a difference.”
 (Falvey and Givner, 2005)

-- Specialized training for all our classroom teachers to ensure they are sufficiently educated on how to best support and celebrate the learning of each individual student
+Our program includes specialized training for all our classroom teachers to ensure they are sufficiently educated on how to best support and celebrate the learning of each individual student.
+We also offer supportive resources through the FreshSem program, in addition to teacher availability for one-on-one support, and regular sessions with a learning specialist.

 By helping students to navigate their JCHS experience, and assisting students in making the most of the JCHS resources and programs that align with their interests and goals, our advisors prepare students for success in high school, college, and beyond.